zzybluebell/tp/docs/UserGuide.md

 ### 8. Finding members : `find -mem/`

-Finds members by different fields which contain any of the given keywords, show top 50 records by default.
+Find members by different fields which contain any of the given keywords, show top 50 records by default.

 * The find is case-insensitive. e.g `hans` will match `Hans`.
 * Only full words will be matched e.g. `Han` will not match `Hans`.